operator-framework/java-operator-sdk/docs/documentation/workflows.md

 - **As complete as possible execution** - when a workflow is reconciled, it tries to reconcile as many resources as
   possible.
 Thus is an error happens or a ready condition is not met for a resources, all the other independent resources
   will be still reconciled.
-So this is exactly the opposite of fail-fast approach.
-The assumption is that in this way the overall desired state is achieved faster than with a fail fast approach.
+This is the opposite to fail-fast approach.
+The assumption is that eventually in this way the overall desired state is achieved faster than with a fail fast approach.
 - **Concurrent reconciliation of independent resources** - the resources which are not dependent on each are processed concurrently.
 The level of concurrency is customizable, could be set to one if required.
 By default, workflows use
   the executor service from [ConfigurationService](https://github.com/java-operator-sdk/java-operator-sdk/blob/6f2a252952d3a91f6b0c3c38e5e6cc28f7c0f7b3/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/config/ConfigurationService.java#L120-L120)